szymonmichalski/starid-1/docs/index.md

 *5.23.2017*

-time for a small celebration. triangles based identification is now working with very low res mnist style images. this was really a challenge. screenshot below shows the euerka moment. rapid convergence towards the correct answer over nineteen relatively quick iterations. more iterations and convergence will complete.
+time for a small celebration. triangle based identification is now working for low res mnist style images. this was really a challenge. screenshot below shows the euerka moment. rapid convergence towards the correct answer over nineteen relatively quick iterations. more iterations and convergence will complete.

  ![it works](images/it works.png)